 If you do opt for concrete, score the surface with a stiff broom or leaf rake when it starts to dry for a less-slippery surface, or ask your concrete contractor if he has other tools to rough the surface.

-Storage Don’t forget storage for your wash area.
-Horses and handlers will be safer without a clutter of shampoo bottles, sweat scrapers, and hoses underfoot, so consider something as simple as a plastic laundry basket or as deluxe as a pre-fab plastic storage cupboard mounted near the wash stall to keep soaps and washing tools handy, but corralled.
+Don’t forget storage for your wash area.
+Horses and handlers will be safer without a clutter of shampoo bottles, sweat scrapers, and hoses underfoot, so consider something as simple as a plastic laundry basket or a plastic cart with drawers located near the wash stall to keep soaps and washing tools handy, but corralled.
 You’ll also need a designated safe place to keep a muck bucket, shovel and broom for manure removal.
 An inexpensive plastic laundry sink can be mounted near the wash area for washing buckets, bits, and leg wraps.

 Keep It Clean